Marshmallow root

 • Smooth smoke texture: The natural mucilage creates an almost creamy smoke that feels less harsh on the throat and lungs

-• Even burn quality: Burns slowly and consistently, producing light-colored ash with minimal sparking or popping
+• Even burn quality: Burns slowly and consistently, producing light-colored ash with minimal sparking

 Flavor Profile